13 QUICK THOUGHTS: Why This is the Greatest BATMAN Treasury Ever

 3. But put those two together with C-37 and you pretty much have the foundation of any Batman library.
 You can give these three to anyone (and they’re not all that expensive) and really build from there, with, say, Batman #251 the first back issue (or Facsimile Edition) to add to the pile.

 4. Now, on to C-37 itself.
-The Jim Aparo cover is a masterpiece, from the illustration, to the layout to the cover.
+The Jim Aparo cover is a masterpiece, from the layout to the final illustration.
+Huge credit to Sol Harrison, who did the colors.

 5. The Cross Country Crimes! starring the Joker is an epic of Golden Age pulp adventure and sadism.